 - Meanwhile, put chipotle peppers, shallot, honey, vinegar, and orange juice in a blender.
 Add a dash of salt and pepper, then turn on, slowly adding about ½ cup olive oil until emulsified.
 Set aside.

 - Combine sweet potatoes, arugula, nuts, and cranberries in a large bowl.
 Add dressing to taste and toss gently.
 Serve immediately and enjoy!

-Serves 6 as a side dish.
+This recipe serves six as a side dish.
 Prep time, 20 minutes; cook time, 25 minutes.